The Kuranishi map for vector bundles on certain products of curves: The Kuranishi map around a nonfiltrable bundle

-which is the same as the one for the case of a split bundle case, described in section \ref{Kur-split}, and the same conclusions apply.
-Hence, we arrive at the same map as in the case $\iota$ of section \ref{Kur-split}:
+which is the same as the one for the case of a split bundle case, described in Sec.\thinspace \ref{Kur-split}, and the same conclusions apply.
+Hence, we arrive at the same map as in the case $\iota)$ of Sec.\thinspace \ref{Kur-split}: